|

 4. Next, add the flour, baking powder, and salt, mixing the three dry ingredients together on top a bit before stirring into the wet ingredients underneath.

-5. I do this whole thing up to adding the flour with a whisk, then I find it easier to stir with a fork as the batter gets thicker
+5. I do this whole thing up to adding the flour with a whisk, then I find it easier to stir with a fork as the batter gets thicker.

 6. Lastly, stir in chocolate chips

-chocolate chips in blondie batter
+Image, taken from above, shows chocolate chips in blondie batter

 7. Spread into a greased or parchment-lined 9×9 inch baking pan, and bake for about 20 minutes until a toothpick inserted halfway between the edge and center comes out clean.

-If you want gooeyer blondies, bake them until the toothpick comes out with crumbs still on it.
+If you want gooey blondies, bake them until the toothpick comes out with crumbs still on it.
 If you want cakier blondies, bake until the toothpick comes out clean when inserted in the center of the blondies.

 After the blondies are done baking, remove them from the oven to cool and serve.